AlexanderKM/AlexAntlrExample/Guide.md

     </plugins>
 </build>
 ```

+You can see the full pom.xml within this project.

+## Get the project started

 Create a new directory at `src/main/antlr4/pack` and place your grammar in there.

 Create a main class in `src/main/[your.package]`